Acetonen/Interkamen_career/README.md

 ### what's new in 1.1.2:
 1. Add availability to create drill report if main report not exist yet.
 2. Fix backup bug.
+### what's new in 1.2.0:
+1. Add "edit report" in mechanics reports.
+2. Remove 'exit by ENTER' from mechanics report.
+3. Add correct check input hours in mechanics report.
+4. Add more intuitive navigation in mechanic menu.
+5. Add manual backup in administrator menu.
+6. Replace txt backup log to pickle.

 ## Content and Instruction